chlimous/42-born2beroot_guide/README.md

 #### Firewall and Enabling PHP

-To enable PHP on the web server, type:
+To enable PHP on the web server, type this command:

 ``lighttpd-enable-mod fastcgi fastcgi-php``

-Then, to restart the web server and apply changes: ``systemctl restart lighttpd``
+Following this, restart the web server to apply the changes with: ``systemctl restart lighttpd``

-Remember about the firewall?
-It's only allowing incoming requests on the port 4242.
-We need to open the port 80, which is used for HTTP requests.
+Also, recall the firewall settings we discussed earlier?
+Currently, it only permits incoming requests on port 4242.
+To accommodate HTTP requests, we need to open port 80."

 ``ufw allow http``